 - There is no initial fee for making an ATIPP request.

-- You must provide proof of your identity before records are released to you.
+- If you are requesting personal information, you must provide proof of your identity before records are released to you.

 - If you are requesting records on behalf of someone else, you must provide proof that you have legal authority to act for the person (i.e. guardianship or trusteeship order, power of attorney).